maudmain/maudmain-bootstrap-portfolio/README.md

 ## Credits
 Photos and content credit:

-- edX Bootcamp: for project brief, tutorial and ressources
+- edX Bootcamp: for project brief abd criterias, tutorial and ressources
 - W3Schools for tutorials (and source code for the skills progress bar)
 - Photo by Ibrahim Abazid on Unsplash
 - Photo by charlesdeluvio on Unsplash